 Paul White, 45, a project engineer from Ham Lake, Minn., wasted no time before revealing his good fortune to the world Thursday and saying he had “been waiting for this day my entire life.”
 White said his family often gave him a hard time for frequently playing the lottery, and he had a tough time convincing many of them that he had finally won.

 “The only person who didn’t feel I was BSing them was my mother,” a beaming White said at a news conference where he was joined by his girlfriend, brother and two colleagues.
 White said he’ll take a lump sum, which will amount to $58.3 million after taxes.
 Despite the minuscule odds of a jackpot win, White said he often daydreamed about how he’d spend his winnings if he won.

 “I’ve totally been waiting for this day my entire life,” he said, lamenting that he has to wait two weeks for his money.
 “Start the clock right now,” he said, eliciting laughs.

-2 Responses to “No, I did not win the Powerball”
+2 thoughts on “No, I did not win the Powerball”

 Any guesses as to how long these folks will remain in the 1%?
 Probably less than a year for most of them.

 Which is why my dreams of winning the lottery always include getting it as an annuity, rather than lump sum.
 Then I could blow off a year or even two without disaster.